tomchen/react-printable-cv/README.md

   less_script_chunks: false, // generate one JavaScript chunk files only in production
   inline_resources: false, // make resources inline in order to generate a standalone HTML in production
   noindex: false, // add noindex meta tag to block search engine.
 However, the reCAPTCHA described below would be a better choice
-  recaptcha: false, // add Google reCAPTCHA to block spiders, if true, you should also set `site_key` and `secret_key` in `backend/settings.js`, see also the following "Back end" section
+  recaptcha: false, // add Google reCAPTCHA to block spiders, if true, you should also set `useRecaptcha`, `siteKey` and `secretKey` in `backend/settings.js`, see also the following "Back end" section
   dynamic_pdf: true, // when clicking PDF button, send JSON to backend to generate PDF on demand, instead of downloading pre-included static PDF
   export_json_button: true, // show "Export JSON" button
   import_json_button: true, // show "Import JSON" button